gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

     generation: <specific generation of the desired state>
 spec:
     taskType: <type/category of supported out-of-band task>
-    ttlSecondsAfterFinished: <time-to-live to garbage collect the custom resource>
+    ttlSecondsAfterFinished: <time-to-live to garbage collect the custom resource after it has been completed>
     taskConfig: <task specific configuration>
 status:
     observedGeneration: <specific observedGeneration of the resource>
-    taskStatus: < overall status of the task >
+    taskStatus: <overall status of the task>
     initiatedAt: <time of intiation of this operation>
     lastErrors:
       - code: <error-code>